Vettel takes pole in Singapore GP

-Red Bull's Sebastian Vettel after claiming pole for the Singapore GP on Saturday
+Red Bull's Sebastian Vettel after claiming pole for the Singapore

 The 24-year-old dominated the floodlit night session as Red Bull extended their supremacy with a 14th successive pole, a 100 percent record that gives Vettel a good chance to retain his title in the 61-lap race on Sunday.